JayMellor/markdown-cv/index.md

 `2019-2021`
 **Tao Leadership Ltd** Full Stack Developer

-_Technologies used: All specified technologies in Technical Skills_
+_Technologies used: TypeScript, React, React Query, Material UI, Angular, Python, Django, Django REST Framework, pytest__

 Tao Leadership Ltd was a small (7-8 people)  HR consultancy that used Data Science insights from survey results to drive culture change.
 It was acquired by EY in 2021.